CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus2.md

     - decide which files to merge or not into single tables
     - etc... based on what queries/exploration/analysis you need to run

-3. With Pig, do some simple analyis on the data you have loaded and cleaned, specifically:
+3. With Pig, do some simple analysis on the data you have loaded and cleaned, specifically:
     - What is the title of the movie with the highest number of ratings (top-rated movie)?
     - What is the title of the most liked movie (e.g. only 5 stars ratings OR only 4 and 5 star ratings OR majority of 5 star ratings)